-Get the guide in PDF form so you can explore Maui from your home, from the airplane or from wherever you happen to be!
+Get the guide in PDF form so you can explore Maui from the airplane, from you phone, or from anywhere you happen to be between your home and Maui!

 Boasting four beaches that have been been names “America’s Best”, Maui is one of the world’s greatest destination for a family beach vacation.
 From Honolua Bay all the way down to Makena Beach, Maui offers more swimmable beaches than any other Hawaiian Island.